 This resource was not renewed after July 1, 2018.
 For more information, please contact your subject librarian.Search statistics produced by the U.S. government, major international and intergovernmental organizations, professional and trade organizations, commercial publishers, independent research organizations, state government agencies, and universities.

 ProQuest Statistical Insight provides abstracting and indexing for publications from hundreds of public domain and licensed sources.
 Divided into three modules: Federal statistical publications (ASI), with coverage from 1973; State government and business statistical reports (SRI), coverage from 1980; and International statistical publications from the UN, EU, etc (IIS), coverage from 1980.

 Social science data for the US at the national, state, and local levels

 "Statistics include: business and economics; population and demographics; education; community; health and socioeconomic; government finance; census; politics and public opinion.
 Also includes an online index to RAND public policy and research publications.
-Users looking for more detailed data on California and Texas should visit our RAND California
+More than 150 additional detailed databases on CA, TX, NY."

 Questions and results from public opinion polls and surveys taken all over the world from 1986 to the present